2018 Cologne attack: Wounds

 Abo R. was wounded by six shots.
 Five projectiles struck him in the upper body and one projectile hit him in the head.
 He was carried by the SEK officers from the pharmacy to the square in front of the pharmacy where he was resuscitated by the officers and a GSG 9 doctor.
 After successful resuscitation, Abo R. was taken to the University Hospital of Cologne, where he underwent emergency surgery.
 He was later transferred to intensive care.
 On Tuesday, his condition remained critical.
 In a press conference on Wednesday, the police announced that the perpetrator was no longer in a life threatening condition, but was in a coma.

 Two months after the incident, Abo R. woke up from the coma.
-He was later transferred to the prison hospital of North Rhine-Westphalia.
-Due to the gunshot wounds Abo R.is paralyzed on one side and must be artificially fed, fragments of the bullet are still stuck in his skull.
+Due to the gunshot wounds, Abo R. was paralyzed on one side and required nutrition through a feeding tube, with bullet fragments remaining his skull.
 According to a medical report, he was not able to take part in a court trial in his current condition.
 In June 2019, his pre-trial detention was suspended for six months and he was transferred to a specialist neurological clinic.
 Experts assumed that Abo R.'s stay at the clinic will allow him to recover to the point where he can participate in the trial; Abo R. was still in treatment in October 2020.